By Michael O'Leary; The Regimental Rogue

 "The first phase of this project has involved the collating of examples of each type of document found in a soldier's World War 1 Canadian Expeditionary Force Service Records.
 Here you will find a preliminary selection, and I would like to encourage other researchers to contribute more.
 The guide is designed partly to show prospective researchers what they can expect to find in a soldiers' service records, and partly to answer questions that I have had from fellow researchers wanting to know how they, too, can find out more of their particular soldier's military service.
 It's important to be aware that you will only find a selection of these records in your particular CEF soldier's file.
 Please note that some of these images will take a while to download if you are still on dial-up access."

-Library and Archives Canada Soldiers of the First World War (1914-1918) database search result, an individual result showing the link to the digitized copy of the soldier's service record.
-See the digitized file for 25622348 Private Cecil Stanley Adams.
+Library and Archives Canada Personnel Records of the First World War (1914-1918) database search result, an individual result showing the link to the digitized copy of the soldier's service record.
+See the digitized file for 433020 Private William Kerr Chalmers.

 of the First World War